 She has produced video and blogged about a North Dakota shale oil boom for the public radio program, The Takeaway, and has been interviewed about her work on HuffPostLive, RadioDispatch, WNYC, CBC and elsewhere.
 Caitlin is a member of the Director's Guild of America and Investigative Reporters and Editors, a graduate of Dartmouth College, and a native of Minnesota.
 She lives in Brooklyn, NY.

-SERIN MARSHALL is a documentary producer and researcher based in San Francisco.
+SERIN MARSHALL is an Emmy-nominated documentary producer and researcher based in San Francisco.
 Most recently, she produced VEGAS BABY (PBS, Netflix) for Oscar-nominated filmmaker Amanda Micheli.
 Serin began her career at the award-winning Moxie Firecracker Films, where she worked on numerous HBO films including the Emmy-nominated BOBBY FISCHER AGAINST THE WORLD (Sundance 2012), SHOUTING FIRE: STORIES FROM THE EDGE OF FREE SPEECH (Sundance, 2009), THE FENCE (Sundance 2010), and THERE'S SOMETHING WRONG WITH AUNT DIANE.
 She was an archival producer for WONDER WOMEN!
 THE UNTOLD STORY OF AMERICAN SUPERHEROINES (PBS) and a field producer for THE PUSHOUTS (PBS) for the Center for Investigative Reporting.
 She has produced news stories for the GloablPost, true crime stories for the Discovery Network, and commercials for clients including Google, Verizon, and Sony.
 Further research experience includes work on the book From Silk to Silicon: The Story of Globalization Through Ten Extraordinary Lives (HarperCollins, 2016), and as a Princeton-in-Asia Fellow in Thailand.
 She is a graduate of Brown University.